South-Paw/salien-script-js/README.md

   Options:
     --token, -t           Your Saliens game token.
     --group, -g           (Optional) The ID of a steam group you'd like to represent.
+    --planet, -p          (Optional) Select planet to fight on.
     --name, -n            (Optional) The name to display on this instance of the script.
     --logRequests, -l     (Optional) Set to true if you'd like to show Steam API requests in the logs.
 ```